boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-23 title="Transport Planes" artwork-align="center"}

-   Note that there could be multiple tunnels within single transport plane
+   Note that there could be multiple tunnels within a single transport plane
    between any pair of PEs.
 For readibility, {{figure-23}} shows only single
    tunnel per transport plane for [ingress PE, egress PE] pair.